Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 The capacity of the firearm matters a great deal.
 FBI data suggests that most self-defense shootings involve fewer than 6 shots fired.
 With that said, we’d much rather have ammunition and not need it than the opposite.

-As such I tend to recommend and carry firearms that occupy the higher end of the capacity spectrum, and can be reloaded quickly.
+As such I tend to recommend and carry firearms that occupy the higher end of the capacity spectrum and can be reloaded quickly.
 A spare magazine or two is also a frequent part of a good concealed carry kit.

-4. What overall length (OAL)?
+4. What is overall length (OAL)?

-The viable overall length of a CCW firearm can be dictated by a lot of things.
+Various factors can dictate the viable overall length of a CCW firearm.
 If you live somewhere cold and wear jackets, for instance, it might be viable to concealed carry even a full-size handgun with ease.
-In a hotter climate when all you’re wearing is shorts and a t-shirt, however, a smaller gun might make a lot of sense.

 Additionally, being able to get a good firing grip and shoot the firearm well is likely the most important consideration in selecting a firearm with which you might have to defend your life.
 When in doubt, try a gun at the range before you buy it.